intel-iot-devkit/how-to-code-samples/range-finder-scanner/README.md

 As the stepper motor turns, it pauses to get readings from the Grove\* IR Distance Interrupter.

-These readings can be seen by viewing the web page served directly from the Intel® IoT Platform.
+These readings can be seen by viewing the web page served directly from the Intel-based platform.

 ## First time setup
 For all the samples in this repository, see the ![General Setup Instructions](./../README.md#setup) for required boards and libraries.